Family Friendly Instant Pot Vegetable Porridge

 Although Basmati Rice is the formal Rice of India, for this recipe I highly recommend Jasmine Rice.
 It is a thicker rice that works really well with a porridge type of a meal.
 When slow cooking this mixture the thicker rice gives the overall dish a better consistency.
 For that reason and my experience thus far, I am going to suggest Jasmine Rice.

 Brutally honest- I’m going to be straight up here, not all vegetables are okay in this variation of kichdi.
 Sorry not sorry.
 This is a traditional recipe and traditionally some vegetables are not native to India.
-For that reason, stick to this list if you’re wanting an authentic flavor.
+For that reason, please stick to this list if you’re wanting an authentic flavor.
 My advice, if you don’t have one of the ingredients or do not like it then simply skip it.
+If you are looking for something with different vegetables then give my bone broth porridge or quinoa kichdi a try.

-If I told you the stories of the different lentils my Dad accidentally bought during picnic kichdi days, then we would be reading for days.
-Yes, you can use different version of lentils but the one we are accustomed to using with this traditional recipe is moong daal.
+If I told you the stories of the different lentils my Dad accidentally bought during picnic kichdi days, then we would be reading for days-true story.
+Yes, you can use different version of lentils but the one we are accustomed to using with this traditional Gujuarati Kichdi recipe is moong daal.
 It is easier to digest and gives the kichdi a great consistency.

 An Instant Pot recipe that has a combination of rice, lentils, spices, and vegetables slowly cooked to make one comforting Gujarati meal.